MiguelAGuerrero/vislib/README.md

 ## Inspiration

-[QuickPoses](https://quickposes.com/) is effectively what I am aiming at, but allowing for custom references.
+[QuickPoses](https://quickposes.com/) is effectively what I am aiming at, but free, no signup, and providing tools to create a repo of images.
 There doesn't appear to be many web apps that allow for this within a few google/bing searches.

-Figured I make this app to fill in the gap for web.

 ## Planned Features